cbortoluzzi/WisentGenomeAssembly/README.md

 Please cite the pre-print below when using the pipeline/scripts in your research:

-[Chiara Bortoluzzi, Xena Marie Mapel, Stefan Neuenschwander, Fredi Janett, Hubert Pausch, Alexander S. Leonard.
+Chiara Bortoluzzi, Xena Marie Mapel, Stefan Neuenschwander, Fredi Janett, Hubert Pausch, Alexander S. Leonard.
 2024.
-Wisent genome assembly uncovers extended runs of homozygosity and a large deletion that inactivates the thyroid hormone responsive gene. bioRxiv. doi: https://doi.org/10.1101/2024.04.08.588592]
+Wisent genome assembly uncovers extended runs of homozygosity and a large deletion that inactivates the thyroid hormone responsive gene. bioRxiv (doi: https://doi.org/10.1101/2024.04.08.588592).